matkoniecz/UnNetHackPlus/Dumping-grounds.md

 Gravestone	This headstone intentionally left blank.
 Gravestone	This space for rent; go to http://www.alt.org/nethack/addmsgs/ Gravestone	This space intentionally left blank.
-Gravestone	Tu quoque, Brute?
 Gravestone	Uisne Agnoscere Mercem?
-Gravestone	VACANCY
-Gravestone	You should see the other guy.
 Angelic taunt	"<deity> have mercy on thee, for I shall not!"
-Angelic taunt	"Engrave these words and i might let thy live: Elbereth" Angelic taunt	*In a bored, monotone voice* Repent, and thou shalt be saved.
+Angelic taunt	*In a bored, monotone voice* Repent, and thou shalt be saved.
-Angelic taunt	*sigh* Mondays...
 Angelic taunt	<deity> have mercy on thee, for I shall not!
 Angelic taunt	Abandon this arrogance and accept your mortality!
 Angelic taunt	Begone, or I shall taunt you!